openvinotoolkit/training_extensions/pytorch_toolkit/segthor/README.md

 ## Results

 The Dice index and Hausdorff distance are reported for each organ (Esophagus, heart, Trachea, Aorta).
-For local validation, the scores reported without post-processing and test time augmentation,
+For local validation, the scores reported without post-processing and test time augmentation.
+The number in the brackets is the leaderboard placement by the time of this commit.

 |              | Esophagus (D) | Heart (D)   | Trachea (D) | Aorta (D)   |
 | :----------- | :-----------: | :---------: | :---------: | :---------: |